jamiechicago312/frameworks-ri-ja/README.md

       - The currency will be instant bridged under the hood
   - Specify Chain for Depolyed Contract
      - Default to a chain if none selected
+  - Allocate profits directly to an address withouth needing to withdraw